sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-template-custom/cp-aibus-dox-ui-template-custom.md

     <!-- border -->![Template](ready.png)

-6. Click the document row and **Extraction Results** to see the information extracted from the document using the schema you created.
+6. Click the document row to see the information extracted from the document using the schema you created.

     <!-- border -->![Template](results.png)